contagon/handbook/handbook/22-providing-for-temporal-needs.md

 As needed, the bishopric may call ward welfare and self-reliance specialists to support these efforts (see [22.6.4]).

-In a spirit of love and concern, ward leaders and those who serve with them help identify members who may need assistance.
+In a spirit of love and concern, ward leaders help identify members who may need assistance.
 It is not enough to assist only when asked.
 Leaders should counsel with ministering brothers and sisters to ensure that members in need receive proper care.

 ### 22.3.2 Help Members Assess and Address Short-Term Needs